 What makes Xiang Pian tea со unique is the preparation process.

 During the production, high-quality, commercial-grade tea leaves are infused several times—at least three and as much as nine times—with fresh flowers.

 This method of preparing tea is also known as a tea infusion or tea blending.
 And the chances are you have already heard of many different and trendy tea blends like Earl Gray, English Breakfast, Darjeeling, and so much more.

 What happens during tea blending is that different types of tea are combined or layered before being compressed.
 As the name suggests, the purpose of blending is to combine the unique flavors and aromas of different teas.

 As you can already guess, this allows for a huge variety of different tea combinations and mixtures in different ratios.
 The ratio between the different ingredients in any tea blend is paramount.
 The same ratios are always followed because the tea blend should always provide the consumer with the same taste and aroma qualities.

-Just imagine what it would be like if you bought some English Breakfast tea every time you got a different tasting tea—it wouldn’t be much of an English Breakfast, now, would it?
+Just imagine what it would be like if you bought some English Breakfast tea every time you got a different-tasting tea—it wouldn’t be much of an English Breakfast, now, would it?
 It would be just a random mishmash of tea leaves.

 This is why tea blends are always prepared the same way, and so is the case with Xiang Pian tea.
-But then again, you may have noticed that I said a tea blend is a mixture between two teas, and jasmine is not exactly a type of tea, is it?
+But then again, you may have noticed that I said a tea blend is a mixture of two teas, and jasmine is not exactly a type of tea, is it?